Camp Ivy - Dog training in Portland, Oregon

 Covid & Health

-Puppy Socialization Advantages: Believe it or not, physical distancing from others during COVID-19 can be great for puppy “socializing,” because puppies are sensitive during this time and become easily overwhelmed as well as they learn so much before they are 6 months that help guide how they interact with the world for most of their life!
+Puppy Socialization Advantages: Believe it or not, physical distancing from others during a pandemic can be great for puppy “socializing.”
+Puppies are sensitive and become easily overwhelmed.
+They learn so much before they are 6 months that help guide how they interact with the world for most of their life!
 If we walk up to every dog and every person when they are puppies, they learn that is what you do!, and then we have adult dogs who pull on the leash to get to people and dogs.
 We can instead use this time to expose them, at levels they can manage, to novel situations and items.
-This time in our world is tough, but we can still prepare our puppies for the lifestyles to which we are likely to return.
-Make sure you get socializing puppy done right!
+The pandemic is tough, but we can still prepare our puppies well for the world.
+Make sure you get your puppy socializing done right!
 We only get one shot!

-For concerns with puppy health: generally and in terms of canine vaccinations, please view my article Puppy Vaccination & Socialization Recommendations.
+For concerns with puppy health: generally and in terms of canine vaccinations, please view the article from from American Veterinary Society of Animal Behavior Puppy Vaccination & Socialization Recommendations.

 About Ivy Rose

-I’m Ivy Rose MacNair (she/her/they) and I’ve been dedicated to my path of working with animals since the age of 14.
+I’m Ivy Rose MacNair (she/they) and I’ve been dedicated to my path of working with animals since the age of 14.
 When I am not working, I am enjoying the outdoors and beautiful Portland with friends and family.
-My primary outlets for self-care are eating an auto-immune paleo diet to address my Hashimoto’s Thyroiditis and getting amazing nail art from the talent of Madison.
+My primary outlets for self-care are eating an auto-immune paleo diet to address my Hashimoto’s Thyroiditis and breathwork with the talented Breeanna Phillips.
 I am an open book!

-I am an ally, advocate, and member of the LGBTQ and open communities.
-I stand for human rights by supporting Black Lives Matter and many current issues facing those intentionally oppressed in our current social system.
-I strive for better communication skills constantly which helps with not only self-improvement and reflection but also interactions with my students, all of whom I hold so dear.
+I am an ally, advocate, and member of the LGBTQAI+ and open communities.
+I stand for human rights by supporting Black Lives Matter, freedom for colonized people, religious safety for all, and many current issues facing those intentionally oppressed in our current social system.
+I strive for better communication skills constantly, which helps with not only self-improvement & reflection, but also interactions with my students, all of whom I hold so dear.

 Camp Legends & Legacy